-Bayern Munich v FC Augsburg
+Lewandowski scores late Bayern winner from spot

 Post update

+Joshua Kimmich (FC Bayern München) hits the bar with a right footed shot from outside the box following a set piece situation.

+Kingsley Coman (FC Bayern München) wins a free kick on the left wing.

-Foul by Iago (FC Augsburg).
+Foul by Daniel Caligiuri (FC Augsburg).

+Attempt saved.
+Kingsley Coman (FC Bayern München) left footed shot from the left side of the box is saved in the centre of the goal.
+Assisted by Marcel Sabitzer.

+Offside, FC Augsburg.
+Niklas Dorsch tries a through ball, but Michael Gregoritsch is caught offside.